Enisco/aws_s3_helper/README.md

 ## Note

-This simple package was created as existing package are either unstable or lacking maintenance.
+This simple package was created as an alternative to existing packages that are either unstable or lacking maintenance.